- Code BIOL6171

-3. Understand the basis of reactivity of biologically relevant molecules and their interactions
+- Apply important chemical concepts and principles to draw conclusions concerning the basis of reactivity of biologically relevant molecules and their interactions.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 The expected workload will consist of approximately 130 hours throughout the semester including:

 - Face-to face component which may consist of 2 x 1 hour lectures per week (total 24 hours).
 4 x 4 hours of practical sessions and 6 x 1 hour of tutorial throughout the semester.